Skip to main content

 • The unique gravity mechanics add an interesting twist to the maze navigation, providing a mild challenge in the later levels.

-• The game is very short, with most players completing it in under an hour, leading to a lack of content.
+• The game is extremely short, with many players completing it in under an hour, leading to a lack of content and replay value.

 • music